Fireworks (Drake song)

-"Fireworks" is a song by Canadian recording artist Drake from his debut album Thank Me Later.
-The song features singer Alicia Keys, who previously worked with Drake on the single "Un-Thinkable (I'm Ready)".
+"Fireworks" is a song by Canadian rapper Drake featuring American singer Alicia Keys from his debut album Thank Me Later (2010).
+The artists previous collaborated on Keys' "Un-Thinkable (I'm Ready)".
 Originally, it was supposed to be the fourth single, but it was changed to Fancy.

 Background

 Fireworks was one of the most anticipated songs off Thank Me Later.
 It was originally thought that Kings of Leon was on the chorus, however, due to lack of sample clearance, it was announced at a concert that Alicia Keys would sing the chorus.